emdx-7/RC-Plane-Prop-Selector/README.md

 Misc Notes:
 * motor and detailed data vis are avaiable from that page
-* up to 4 props can be selected at once for the
+* up to 4 props can be selected at once for the detailed viewer (green deploy button)
 * use ctrl+b to rebuild slected prop plots

 ## For Future